MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP13 - “Go Back to Daddy Microsoft” with Tomas Franzese.md

 URL: https://maxfrequency.net/2022/02/01/mfp-13/
 permalink: 2022/02/01/mfp-13/
 ---
+# MFP13 - “Go Back to Daddy Microsoft” with Tomas Franzese

 Tomas Franzese joins the show to help digest the beefy $68.7 billion acquisition of Activision Blizzard.
 We also chat about Tomas’s new job at DigitalTrends and discuss Hollywood tapping into the well of video game IP.

 <audio controls>